GMXenomica/CARTAR/README.md

 **Folders**
 - Data: contains the files with the processed data used by CARTAR
 - Pages: contains the python code used to built the CARTAR tools with streamlit
-- Pre-processing: contains the python code used to treat the raw data to get the files in the Data folder (pending upload)
+- Pre-processing: contains the python code used to treat the raw data to get the files in the Data folder